Holy Spider: Plot

-Eventually, Rahimi and Sharifi are confident enough in the schedule, location, and patterns of the killer to initiate a dangerous trap.
-Rahimi, dressed as a sex worker open to solicitation, boards Azimi's motorcycle.
+Eventually, Rahimi and Sharifi are confident enough in the schedule, location, and patterns of the killer to lure him into a trap.
+Rahimi, posing as a sex worker, boards Saeed's motorcycle.
 Sharifi follows by car but loses them in the city's backstreets.
-Rahimi, armed with a pocket knife and a tape recorder, plans to elicit a confession from the murderer and flee but is easily found out.
-After a struggle, she manages to escape and make her way to the police with evidence; Azimi is picked up at his home in the following days.
+Rahimi, armed with a pocket knife and a tape recorder, plans to elicit a confession from the murderer and flee but is soon overpowered.
+After loudly calling for help, she manages to escape and make her way to the police with evidence.
+In the following days, Saeed is arrested by the police.